esteveslima/xswords/README.md

     db.users.insertOne({ name: 'first' })
   ```

-  After that, run `npm start` in every service root and the access to localhost:3000 can be done.
+  After that, run `npm start` in each service root folder to start all servers and the access to localhost:3000 can be done.

 <br/><br/>